 No one will ever guess, you didn't just slave away over this savory and flavorful slow cooker arroz con pollo.

-Well the secret here is instant rice.
-For me I’ve always stayed away from instant rice because it always comes out water logged and flavorless.
-But when i tried it here, it worked.
-This is because I loaded the dish with extra flavor, browned the chicken for good caramelization, and added the rice just at the end of slow cooking so it became just the right texture.
+I loaded the casserole with extra flavor, browned the chicken for good caramelization, and added the rice just at the end of slow cooking so it became just the right texture.

 Serve this with some fresh cherry tomatoes and cilantro.
 And for me, I like a generous squeeze of lime.

-- 6 small skinless bone-in chicken breast halves (about 4 lbs)
+- 6 small chicken breast halves skinless, bone-in chicken breast halves - about 4 lbs

 - 1 tbsp dried oregano